Encrypted Dynamic Control exploiting Limited Number of Multiplications and a Method using RLWE-based Cryptosystem: Preliminaries Problem Formulation

 A polynomial ring $R_{p,N}:=\Z_N[X]/\langle X^p+1\rangle$ can be understood as the finite set of polynomials with degree less than $p$ and coefficients in $\Z_N$.
 Any integer polynomial can be mapped to a polynomial in this set by taking the modular operation $\mathrm{mod}\left( X^p+1,N\right)$, where the operation $\mathrm{mod}\,\,N$ is applied to each coefficient and $X^p$ is regarded as $-1$.

-To encrypt (quantized) vector signals in control systems through a Ring-LWE based cryptosystem, a method to encode an integer vector into a polynomial in $R_{p,N}$ called ``packing''\cite[Section 5.1.1]{bgv} can be utilized.
-Based on the number theoretic transform \cite{NTT}, the packing function $\Pack:\Z_N^p\rightarrow R_{p,N}$ and the unpacking function $\Unpack:R_{p,N}\rightarrow \Z_N^p$ satisfy the following properties;
+To encrypt (quantized) vector signals in control systems through a RLWE-based cryptosystem, a method to encode an integer vector into a polynomial in $R_{p,N}$ called ``packing''\cite[Section 5.1.1]{bgv} can be utilized.
+Based on the number theoretic transform, the packing function $\Pack:\Z_N^p\rightarrow R_{p,N}$ and the unpacking function $\Unpack:R_{p,N}\rightarrow \Z_N^p$ satisfy the following properties;